GPTBOTS/gptbots-chrome-extension/README.md

 # gptbots-chrome-extension
 English | [中文](./README-zh.md)

-An AI customer service assistant based on browser extension technology
+An AI customer service assistant based on browser extension technology.
+Based on the LINE WEB backend, it provides features such as automatic replies to user messages and notifications for manual service requests.
+Support for more platforms like Telegram and WhatsApp will be gradually introduced in the future.

 <img src="./gptbots-assistant-en.png" width="300" />